-- 1) Demonstrate competencies listed for each core course required for the examination. - 2) Integrate and apply knowledge pertaining to the design, conduct and interpretation of epidemiologic studies. - 3) Distill complex knowledge into concise and accurate responses regarding content areas.
+- 1) Demonstrate competencies listed for each core course required for the examination. - 2) Integrate and apply knowledge pertaining to the design, conduct and interpretation of epidemiologic studies, especially to topics that may be unfamiliar. - 3) Demonstrate ability to rapidly organize, synthesize and apply fundamental aspects of epidemiology and biostatistics accurately and logically. - 3) Distill complex knowledge into concise and accurate responses regarding content areas.